🔄

 Analysis What it checks Why it's useful

-Heavy Metals Lead, mercury, arsenic, cadmium depending on the controls.
-To assess certain mineral contaminants.
+Heavy metals Lead, mercury, arsenic, cadmium depending on controls.
+To evaluate certain mineral contaminants.

-Microbiology Yeasts, molds, bacteria, or germs tested for.
+Microbiology Yeast, mold, bacteria, or germs tested.
 To control certain microbiological risks.

 PAH4 Targeted polycyclic aromatic hydrocarbons.
-To add a control for certain organic contaminants.
+To add a control on certain organic contaminants.

 Why do few brands talk about PAH4?

 PAH4 is a technical subject.
-Most brands prefer to communicate on simpler topics such as "Himalayan origin," "purity," or "fulvic acid."
+Most brands prefer to communicate on simpler themes such as "Himalayan origin," "purity," or "fulvic acid."

-However, PAH4 analyses can become an interesting indicator of transparency when clearly published with:
+However, PAH4 analyses can become an interesting indicator of transparency when they are clearly published with:

 • an identifiable batch;